MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfgroups/functions/pfgroupsupdategroupgetresultsize.md

 ### Return value
 Type: HRESULT

 Result code for this API operation.
+If the service call is unsuccessful, the result will be E_PF_GROUP_NAME_NOT_AVAILABLE, E_PF_ROLE_DOES_NOT_EXIST or any of the global PlayFab Service errors.
+See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements